5nz/5nz/README.md

 ## 🎉 Let's Connect!

-Feel free to reach out if you have any questions, collaboration ideas, or just want to chat about coding and technology! 😊
+- Feel free to reach out if you have any questions, collaboration ideas!😊